Lipeka/Multi-modal-Recommendation-System/README.md

-# 🎵📚 AI Recommender Chatbot — Multimodal Book & Music Recommendations
+# 🎵📚 AI Multimodal Book & Music Recommender Chatbot

 An intelligent **multi-modal recommender system** that suggests **books or music** based on: